-- Nothing but natives.
-Native plants attract native insects who, in turn, attract other native wildlife species such as birds.
+- Think Local.
+Choose native plants adapted to your local climate.
+This attracts native insects who, in turn, attract other helpful native wildlife species such as birds.

-- No more monocultures.
+- Diversity is key.
 Different plants attract different insects.
 Having a variety also ensures that food is available to insects at different times of year.

 - Think in 3D.
-Provide horizontal and vertical plant structure (e.g., mosses, shrubs and trees) to create a choice of microclimates and provide insects with shelter from inclement weather.
+Provide horizontal and vertical plant structure (e.g., herbs, shrubs and trees) to create a choice of microclimates and provide insects with shelter from inclement weather.

 - Say no to drugs.
 Even pesticides with low toxicity, such as soap, can still harm beneficial insects.

 - Tidiness is overrated.
 Let an area ‘go wild’ with grasses, weeds, wildflowers, logs and brush, and allow leaves to pile up for insects to hide, nest and overwinter in.